CapreomycinOther Names: Capastat, Capastat Sulfate, capreomycin sulfate Drug Class: Opportunistic Infections and Coinfections

 Nephrotoxicity: In 36% of 722 patients treated with Capastat Sulfate, elevation of the BUN above 20 mg/100 mL has been observed.
 In many instances, there was also depression of PSP excretion and abnormal urine sediment.
 In 10% of this series, the BUN elevation exceeded 30 mg/100 mL.

-Toxic nephritis was reported in 1 patient with tuberculosis and portal cirrhosis who was treated with Capastat Sulfate (1 g) and aminosalicylic acid daily for 1 month.
+Toxic nephritis was reported in 1 patient with tuberculosis and portal cirrhosis who was treated with Capastat Sulfate (1 gram) and aminosalicylic acid daily for 1 month.
 This patient developed renal insufficiency and oliguria and died.
 Autopsy showed subsiding acute tubular necrosis.

 Electrolyte disturbances including hypokalemia, hypomagnesemia and hypocalcemia, sometimes serious in nature, have been reported.